v1k45/v1k45.github.io/content/modern-django-part-2.md

 }
 ```

-Each of above function returns an object with `type` property using which the reducer determines *how* the state is to be updated.
+Each of the above functions returns an object with a `type` property which the reducer uses to determine *how* the state is to be updated.
 Besides `type` these payloads can have any property as values which can later be used inside the reducer function while modifying the state.

 Update the `actions/index.js` file so that we can access all actions in one place: